FHantke/brave-browser-wiki/Ethereum-Provider-API.md

 The website will also be able to ask the user to approve (sing / send) transactions and to sign data.
 Signing transactions and messages require separate approval after the initial account approval.

+Permissions can be revoked in brave://settings/content/ethereum A user can also open up the wallet panel and disconnect a connected site when they are on that site.

 # Adding other chains

 Websites can request that alternate chains be added by using: